alistairskirk/CarND-Vehicle-Detection/writeup_Report_ASK.md

 additional functions in here include:
 * a distance calculation between cars - if they are within 150 pixels, the cars are considered part of the same car and are merged together
-* draw boundary boxes - takes an input image and list of Car objects, then draws their `n` averaged boundary box dimensions, included in here are some sanity checks for whether any newly detected cars are part of the original Car List, and if they are they are merged, and also any boundary boxes that are smaller than 400 pixels in total are ignored, this reduced the number of false positives.
+* draw boundary boxes - takes an input image and list of Car objects, then draws their `n` averaged boundary box dimensions, included in here are some sanity checks for whether any newly detected cars are part of the original Car List, and if so they are merged, and also any boundary boxes that are smaller than 400 pixels in total are ignored, this reduced the number of false positives.

 In the 18th code block the main image processing pipeline function was defined.
 This proved to be a bit of a challenge because the video input images were at a different resolution than the full size training images (1280, 960) compared to (1920,1200), so I had to scale the images up using CV2's `INTER_CUBIC` method, then slice and scale the images to the expected input layer size, and once the predicted masks were received, they were padded and upscaled to the original image size before processing in the label and boundary box functions, so that the same video resolution would be received once the detection was completed.